 The ITC has proven to be one of the most important federal policy mechanisms to incentivize clean energy in the United States.
 Solar deployment, at both the distributed and utility-scale levels, has grown rapidly across the country.
 The long-term stability of this federal policy has allowed businesses to continue driving down costs.
 The ITC is a clear policy success story – one that has resulted in a stronger and cleaner economy.

 How Does the Solar Investment Tax Credit Work?

 A tax credit is a dollar-for-dollar reduction in the income taxes that a person or company would otherwise pay the federal government.
 The ITC is based on the amount of investment in solar property.
-Both the residential and commercial ITC are equal to 26 percent of the basis that is invested in eligible solar property.
-The ITC then steps down according to the following schedule:
+Under current law, the ITC will continue according to the following schedule:

 Commercial and utility-scale projects which have commenced construction before December 31, 2023 may still qualify for the 26 or 22 percent ITC if they are placed in service before January 1, 2026.
 The IRS issued guidance (Notice 2018-59) on June 22, 2018 that explains the requirements that a taxpayer must meet to establish that construction of a qualified solar facility has begun for purposes of claiming the ITC.

 To find out more information on the federal solar tax credit and calculate the credit amount per year based on household income, Solar-Estimate has a tax incentive calculator and additional detailed information.

 If a homeowner buys a newly built home with solar and owns the system outright, the homeowner is eligible for the ITC the year that they move into the house.
 If the homeowners leases the solar system or purchases electricity from the system through a power purchase agreement (PPA), then the ITC is claimed by the company that leases the system or offers the PPA.